 These are different to working animals, which serve in combat or transport roles.
 The British Army has both official and unofficial mascots.
 Official mascots are entitled to the services of the Royal Army Veterinary Corps and looked after with public money.
 Official mascots also have a regimental number and rank.
 As with regular soldiers, they can be promoted and demoted!

-Ian Fleming who wrote James Bond served in the Royal Navy between 1939 and 1945 and the first man to play 007, Sean Connery, also served but he was medically discharged because of an ulcer.
+James Bond author Ian Fleming served in the Royal Navy between 1939 and 1945 and the first man to play 007, Sean Connery, also served but he was medically discharged because of an ulcer.

 Dragons Den star Duncan Bannatyne joined the Royal Navy in 1964 at the age of 15 but he was Court discharged after four years for throwing an officer overboard.

-Did you know that the Armed Forces have been sent to help with anti-poaching operations in Africa, work within the NHS and even be deployed worldwide to assist with humanitarian missions.?
+Did you know that the Armed Forces have been sent to help with anti-poaching operations in Africa, work within the NHS and are deployed worldwide to assist with humanitarian missions?

 Deployments have included Malawi in East Africa helping in the fight to prevent poaching, the Gulf on anti-piracy missions and Sierra Leone in West Africa helping to fight Ebola.